CoffSeb/FatigueCrackProjeckt/README.md

 During the summer I cept a diary to track my work during the summer.
 Here is the daily work file in overleaf --> https://www.overleaf.com/read/cktmdvjknwgr

 This document contains the tracking software and x-ray diffraction results.
+There is also pdf file for my school about the internship (in finnish).